eoncarlyle/portfolio-website/WebRoot/markdown/my-needlessly-complicated-reverse-proxy.md

 ## Shortcomings and Future Development

-This ZooKeeper enabled reverse proxy currently serves [test.iainschmitt.com](test.iainschmitt.com) across two replicas, this is naturally ridiculous overkill and there are dozens of out-of-the-box solutions to do this better.
+This ZooKeeper enabled reverse proxy currently serves <a href="https://test.iainschmitt.com">test.iainschmitt.com</a>. across two replicas, this is naturally ridiculous overkill and there are dozens of out-of-the-box solutions to do this better.
 But given that this isn't for production use, that attitude is <a href="/post/reinventing-the-wheel-to-go-back-in-time">no fun</a>.
 With that said, one less obvious way that this is an absurd solution is that ZooKeeper was designed for distributed system workloads with more reads than writes, but right now the `/targets` znode is queried before updating the cumulative request count of the chosen target server, making for a 1:1 ratio between reads and writes. [^zookeeper-article] Right now I'm operating a single reverse proxy server, a single ZooKeeper in the ensemble, and both target server replicas on the same physical host, but that's just a little bit of system administration away from being fixed.

 Apache ZooKeeper provides a few convinces for notifying clients about changes in the data store.
 ZooKeeper watches are one of these features, and I put them to use for clearing the reverse proxy cache when a new replica becomes available.
 A target server will write the current date time to `/cacheAge` during startup, and the reverse proxy calls the function below to clear the request cache accordingly.
 Because watches only last for a single change notification, in the code below I have reset the watch every time it is triggered but there really has to be a more elegant and error-resilient way to do this.

 ```typescript
 export const cacheResetWatch = async (